 This covers notification prior to admission, procedures to cover transitional arrangements between schools or alternative providers, and the process to be followed upon reintegration after a period of absence or when the pupils' needs change.
-For children being admitted to Spixworth Infant School for the first time with good notification given, the arrangements will be in place for the start of the relevant school term.
-In other cases such as new diagnosis or a children moving to Spixworth Infant School mid-term, we will make every effort to ensure that arrangements are put in place within two weeks.
+For children being admitted to The Federation of Spixworth Schools for the first time with good notification given, the arrangements will be in place for the start of the relevant school term.
+In other cases such as new diagnosis or a children moving to one of our schools mid-term, we will make every effort to ensure that arrangements are put in place within two weeks.